Particl-Community/academy/in-depth/indepth_escrow.rst

 If any dispute or issue arises, both parties need to mutually agree on a satisfying resolution for both of them to mark the transaction as complete.
 Because the two parties have a security deposit locked into the escrow smart-contract, they are naturally forced to collaborate and reach a reasonable resolution for both.

+.. container:: toggle

+    .. container:: header

+        **Benefits**

+    - It costs no additional fee.
+    - Keeps all of your data secure and private.
+    - Available at any time and from anywhere.
+    - Infinitely scalable; can support as many transactions as required.
+    - No moderator, arbitror, or third-party required.

+.. container:: toggle

+    .. container:: header

+        **Things to keep in mind**

+    - Each transaction in escrow requires an equal security deposit from both transacting parties as collateral.
+    - Security deposits are equal to the full cost of the purchased item + shipping.
+    - The PART coin's price can change based on supply and demand, meaning the fiat (i.e., USD, EUR, etc) value of security deposits may fluctuate while in escrow.

 No fee, 100% free to use
 ~~~~~~~~~~~~~~~~~~~~~~~~